from pp.25-26

 583 intero entire (cognate), whole, full.
 From Latin adjective integer (“complete”, “whole”).
 Not to be confused with entrare (“to enter”) or interno (“internal”).

 586 nessuno nobody, no one, none.
 From Latin ne (“not”) + ipse (emphatic or intensifier, literally “him- / her- / it-self”) + unus (“one”).
 This word, which could be abbreviated as nessun, literally means “not even one”.
 Just focus on ne (“not”, a Latin not Italian word) and uno (“one”) so it means “not one”.
-Example, non c’è nessuno qui (“there’s nobody / not anybody here”; note double negative in Italian, in fact, any Romance language).
+Examples, non c’è nessuno qui (“there’s nobody / not anybody here”; note double negative in Italian, in fact, any Romance language); nessun problema (“no problem”, literally “not one problem”).

 587 applicare to apply.
 Note not all senses of English apply uses this word.
 To say “to apply for (a job) / to (a school)”, say fare domanda per instead.
 Examples, applicare un po’ di crema solare (“to apply some sunscreen”); la responsabilità dei tribunali di applicare la legge (“the responsibilty of the court to appy / enforce the law”); applicare la mente a (“to put your mind to”).